rtmigo/vien_py/README.md

 $ vien create
 ```

-By default `vien` will try to use `python3` as the interpreter for the virtualenv.
+By default `vien` will try to use `python3` as the interpreter for the virtual environment.

 **If you have
 more than one Python version**, point to the proper interpreter the way you execute it.